readren/angular-cli-sbt-plugin/README.md

 # angular-cli-sbt-plugin
-An SBT plugin that adapts a SBT project to follow the angular2 style guide, and collaborate with angular-cli.
+An SBT plugin that adapts a SBT project to follow the angular2 style guide, and collaborate with _angular-cli_.

 ## Prerequisites

-The _Angular-cli_ beta.6 generated project has dependencies that require Node 4.4 and npm 3.10 or greater.
+The _angular-cli_ beta.6 generated project has dependencies that require Node 4.4 and npm 3.10 or greater.
 Be sure you fullfill that:

 `node --version` should be >= 4.4